Hypopomidae: Description

 The electric organ discharge (EOD) of these fish are multiphasic (usually biphasic), and are produced in distinct pulses.
 Certain predators, such as catfish and predatory knifefish, are able to detect these EODs and use this to their advantage in finding prey.
 However, species in the genus Brachyhypopomus restrict the low-frequency spectrum of their electric field close to their bodies, allowing higher frequencies to spread further; this makes it more difficult for predators to detect them.

 Taxonomy and genera

-According to FishBase there are nine genera in this family, but a molecular study in 2011 showed that one of these (marked with number sign# in list) should be subsumed into Hypopygus, and a comprehensive molecular study from 2015 showed that two genera (marked with stars* in list) traditionally placed here belong in Rhamphichthyidae.
-With these changes, six genera remain in the family Hypopomidae and this has been followed by recent authorities.